brug-be/railsgirls_guide/part_2_dynamic.md

 Open the terminal to create a new Rails app

 {% highlight bash %}
-rails new railsgirls-app
+rails new railsgirls-blog
-cd railsgirls-app
+cd railsgirls-blog
 {% endhighlight %}

 Find the project directory in the Finder/Explorer.
 Have a look how Rails generated a folder structure and a lot of files for you.
 Ask your coach about the details.